vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

      ```
     <!-- /* cSpell:enable */ -->

 Now that the shared services cluster is successfully created, you may proceed with deploying the Harbor package.
-For more information, see [Install Harbor in Deploy User-Managed Packages in Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html)
+For more information, see [Install Harbor in Deploy User-Managed Packages in Workload Clusters](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-harbor.html).

 ### <a id="createworkload"> </a> Deploy Tanzu Kubernetes Grid Workload Cluster

-As per the architecture, workload clusters make use of a custom ADC to enable NSX Advanced Load Balancer L7 ingress with NodePortLocal mode.
+As per the architecture, workload clusters uses a custom ADC to enable NSX Advanced Load Balancer L7 ingress with NodePortLocal mode.
 This is enforced by providing the AVI_LABELS while deploying the workload cluster.

 The steps for deploying a workload cluster are the same as for a shared services cluster. except use the NSX ALB Labels created for the Workload cluster on AKO Deployment in step number 4.